 They could place more babies if they had more prospective parents!!
 This is truly a hidden jewel.
 For more information on SJAM go to their web site at www.CatholicAdoptionMinistry.org .
 Please spread this good news!

-Roses for Life Campaign and Rose Procession: Jan 15th: We do on Sanctity of Life Sunday (3rd weekend of Jan usually) where we commemorate Roe v Wade and we send notices to State Legislators: click here to help with signups the week of Jan 6th Click here to be in procession representing the year you were born on Jan 13th 10 am and 5 pm Masses
+Roses for Life Campaign and Rose Procession: Jan 13th 2019: We do on Sanctity of Life Sunday where we commemorate Roe v Wade and we send notices to State Legislators: click here to help with signups the week of Jan 6th Click here to be in procession representing the year you were born on Jan 13th 10 am and 5 pm Masses

 LIFE CHAIN: (1st weekend in October) is a nationwide peaceful, prayerful hour of prayer on public sidewalks supporting the dignity of and right to life.